Pricing

 Price Elasticity of Demand

-• Elasticity is “scale-free” : % change response to % change
+• Elasticity is “scale-free” : % change response to % change, because a change in ln(X) is approximately equal to the % change in X

 Price Elasticity of Demand